hemantaph/ler/docs/_build/html/_sources/autoapi/ler/utils/utils/index.rst.txt

    Bases: :py:obj:`json.JSONEncoder`

-   class for storing a numpy.ndarray or any nested-list composition as JSON file
+   Class for storing a numpy.ndarray or any nested-list composition as JSON file.
+This is required for dealing np.nan and np.inf.

    :Parameters: